rule

 Text 12

-Me indeed should one with a pure heart see as the self-willing Supreme Soul that like the sky is there inside and outside of all living beings as well as within oneself [see also B.G.
+One should with a pure heart see Me within oneself as the Supreme Soul that alike the unlimited sky is present inside and outside of all living beings [see also B.G.
 13: 16 and 1.7: 10].
 (Vedabase)

 Text 13-14